awsdocs/aws-glue-developer-guide/doc_source/aws-glue-api-dev-endpoint.md

 + `FailureReason` – UTF\-8 string\.

   The reason for a current failure in this DevEndpoint\.
++ `SecurityConfiguration` – UTF\-8 string, not less than 1 or more than 255 bytes long, matching the [Single-line string pattern](aws-glue-api-common.md#aws-glue-api-regex-oneLine)\.

+  The name of the SecurityConfiguration structure being used with this DevEndpoint\.
 + `CreatedTimestamp` – Timestamp\.

   The point in time at which this DevEndpoint was created\.